jgibbons-cp/datadog/run_script_from_agent/README.md

 b) Choose a monitor for the trigger.

-c) At the bottom of the trigger in the UI choose the action: Script -> Run Predefined Script
+c) At the bottom of the trigger box in the UI choose blue `+` then the action: Script -> Run Predefined Script

-d) Click into the action and in `Inputs` choose `Connection` then your 'Private Action Runner Connection' from the dropdown.
+d) In the action configuration in `Inputs`, choose `Connection` then your 'Private Action Runner Connection' from the dropdown.

-e) In 'Script Parameters' toggle the variable input on the right '{{' and add your script name: `clean_up_stale_processes`
+e) In 'Script Parameters' toggle the variable input on the right '{{' and add your script name: `clean_up_stale_processes`.
+Note, this is from the block that has the command in `/etc/datadog-agent/private-action-runner/script-config.yaml`

 f) In the top right corner click `Run` then with `Manual` chosen click `Run` in the pop-up.